devalc/Viz-WEPPCloud/README.md

 This repository contains a Shiny application that is a post-processing, interactive tool based on the simulations from the WEPPcloud interface and can be used to identify erosion hotspots and hillslopes that are suitable for targeted management.

-At present it has the capability to get WEPPCloud generated hillslope, channel and watershed summary output files and post-processes them in the back end and perform visualizations both (spatial and non spatial plots) based on the user selected variables.
+At present, it can get WEPPCloud generated hillslope, channel, and watershed summary output files and post-processes them in the back end and perform visualizations both (spatial and non-spatial plots) based on the user-selected variables.

 ## Find this application in action here: